-A demat account is an electronic account that you open with a depository like the National Securities Depository Limited (NSDL) or the Central Depository Services Limited (CDSL).
-It helps you store the records of financial securities such as shares in an electronic format.
-Just like how a savings bank account is used to hold your money electronically, a demat account is used to electronically hold the shares and other securities that you own.
+A Demat account is an electronic account that you open with a depository like the National Securities Depository Limited (NSDL) or the Central Depository Services Limited (CDSL).
+Demat accounts are not opened by these two depositories directly by an individual.
+Rather, a DP (depository participant), which is your bank or your broker, opens a demat for any individual on their behalf through these two depositories.
+Authorized brokers and banks are the bodies that can do this.
+A Demat account helps you store the records of financial securities, such as shares, in an electronic format.
+Just like how a savings bank account is used to hold your money electronically, a Demat account is used to electronically hold the shares and other securities that you own.

-Now that you’ve seen the features of demat accounts, let’s take a look at some of the benefits of demat accounts.
+Demat account meaning must have become clearer now that you’ve seen the features of Demat accounts.
+It is time to take a look at some of the benefits of Demat accounts.